Build Mode · · 16 min read

 Key Takeaways

-• Cash at close varies widely: Expect 60-80% of total consideration as immediate cash, with the remainder split between earnouts, seller notes, and equity rollover
+• Typical cash at close ranges 60-80%, with the remainder split between seller notes, earnouts tied to retention/growth metrics, and equity rollover into the platform

 Emotional Reality Nobody Discusses

-Before we get into mechanics, let me acknowledge something the deal advisors won't tell you: selling your company is one of the most disorienting experiences of a founder's life.
+Before we get into mechanics, let me acknowledge something the deal advisors won't tell you: selling your firm is one of the most disorienting experiences of a founder's life.

 The day the wire hits—and it will feel surreal when it does—you'll experience a strange mix of relief, grief, and anxiety.
 Relief that the uncertainty is over.
 Grief for the identity you've spent years building.
 Anxiety about whether you made the right choice.